 Luckily, with a little prevention work, you can keep bears searching for wild food out of your cabin.

 Electric bear fencing is one of the best solutions to prevent cabin damage.
 You can install the fence directly on your cabin to protect the control area when you’re not around.
 Electric fences deliver a painful, but harmless shock that teaches bears to avoid your cabin.
-By targeting behavioural changes and creating a “landscape of fear”, bears will learn that your cabin as off limits.
+By targeting behavioral changes and creating a “landscape of fear”, bears will learn that your cabin as off-limits.

 Follow these simple principles for your bear fencing:

 Think like a bear: You want a bear to contact the positive (charged) wire before it has a chance to cause any damage.
 Install wire anywhere you think a bear is likely to gain access – you’ll want to protect every window and door, and string at least one wire along the wall.

 Electric fence energizers send short, safe, but strong electric pulses through the fence.
 If your cabin’s power supply will remain active choose an AC-powered charger.
 If not, a solar-powered system will keep the fence active as long as you have sunlight reaching the panel.
 Our solar energizers https://www.margosupplies.com/canada/energizers] use AGM frost-proof batteries are designed to remain active in cold temperatures.
 The fence energizer should be producing at least 7,000 volts along all points of the cabin wrap to be effective.